fairsilas/South-China-Sea-Game/Outline.md

 ### Character Creation
-- Select a starting role: Fisherfolk, Peddler, or Sailor.
+- Select a starting role: Fisherfolk, Peddler, or Sailor. [^1]
 - Choose a character name and family name
 ![image](https://github.com/fairsilas/South-China-Sea-Game/assets/78548914/3a96c1d2-c01e-43cc-adf4-d16c73a7d6ba)
+  [^1]: Most of the lower ranked pirates came from poor backgrounds as fisherfolk and Sailors, 70 percent the 1800s.
+Typically young single men in 20s and rarely over 40.
+Poverty drove them to commit crimes as a way to survive and escape from the oppressive Qing government.
+(Antony 45)
+Full Citation needed

 ## II.
 Setting and Background

 ### Historical Context
 - Overview of the 18th century South China Sea Coast and piracy in Chinese waters.
-- Historical events like the Tay Son rebelliion and key figures, like Pirate Queen Cheng I Sao and Cui Zhi.
+- Characters will mention events like the Tay Son rebelliion and key figures, like Pirate Queen Cheng I Sao and Cui Zhi.
 - Brief introduction to Macao where you will begin

 ### Game World
 - Map of the South China Sea with significant loacations for the game marked.
 - Locations, including pirate strongholds, towns, and sea routes and reasons for choosing each location for the game.
+- At sea, encounter storms, Qing naval vessels, merchants and fisherman.
+Controlling your ship.

 ## III.
 Gameplay Mechanics
 ### beginning/intro